 Two areas are investigated in our study.
-The first, denominated southern Germany (SGer, Fig.1) encompasses the northern Alps, and southern Germany up to North-Rhein-Westphalia and Saxony. , is used to provide a validation of precipitation for the complete period 1971-2015 (Sect.4).
-This area is and period were selected to as it fulfil the requirements of all the modelling

-265 and observational data sets (availability, coverage, time span).
-The second area, ALP-3CPM (Fig. 1), covers the greater Alpine domain including the northern Mediterranean basin and is used for comparison of the model performance RCM vs. CPM.validation of HPEs and the in-depth analysis of the scale-dependency of precipitation related variables for the period 2000-2015 (Section 6).
+The first, denominated southern Germany (SGer, Fig.1), is used to provide a validation of precipitation for the complete period 1971-2015 (Sect.
+4).
+This area and period were selected as it fulfil the requirements of all data sets (availability, coverage, time span).
+The second area, ALP-3 (Fig. 1), is used for validation of HPEs and the indepth analysis of the scale-dependency of precipitation-related variables for the period 2000-2015 (Section 6).